Skip to main content

 We conduct business on a global scale across a broad range of business areas and utilize sophisticated, specialized technologies to carry out our operations.
 Therefore, we are exposed to risks attributable to the economic environment, risks inherent in individual industrial sectors and business lines and risks related to our operations.
 Investment in our securities also involves risks.
 The following risks are based on the assumption we consider reasonable as of the filing date of this report.

-Since we conduct business in many foreign countries, the portion of our assets and liabilities denominated in various currencies is exposed to risks from fluctuations in foreign currency exchange rates.
-In addition, we sell products, provide services and purchase raw materials and components in local currencies, principally the U.S. dollar and the euro.
-Therefore, fluctuations in foreign currency exchange rates may result in lower revenues or higher costs in yen to us and thus affect our financial results, which are reported in Japanese yen.
-Our price competitiveness, and thus our financial results, may be harmed if we seek to increase prices in local currencies to compensate for lower revenues or to increase prices in yen to absorb the higher cost.
-While we take measures to reduce the risks from fluctuations in foreign currency exchange rates, such measures may only delay or temporarily mitigate the adverse impact of such fluctuations and may not be effective.
+Since we conduct business in many foreign countries, our business activities are exposed to risks from fluctuations in foreign currency exchange rates.
+We sell products, provide services and purchase raw materials and components in local currencies, principally the U.S. dollar and the euro.
+Therefore, fluctuations in foreign currency exchange rates may result in lower revenues or higher costs in yen to us and thus affect our results of operations, which are reported in Japanese yen.
+Our price competitiveness, and thus our results of operations, may be harmed if we seek to increase prices in local currencies to compensate for lower revenues or to increase prices in yen to absorb the higher cost.
+In addition, since we hold assets and liabilities denominated in foreign currencies, fluctuations in foreign currency exchange rates may adversely affect our financial condition presented in Japanese yen through foreign currency translation.
+While we take measures to reduce the risks from fluctuations in foreign currency exchange rates, such measures may not be effective.

 Our primary sources of funds are cash flows from operations, borrowings from banks and other institutional lenders, and funding from capital markets, such as offerings of commercial paper and other debt securities, as well as equity securities.
 We need liquid funds to pay our operating expenses, the principal of and interest on our debt and dividends on our capital stock.
 We also need long-term financing to fund, among other things, capital expenditures and research and development expenses.
 We currently believe our cash flows from operations, borrowings from banks and other institutional lenders and funding from the capital markets can provide sufficient funding for our operations and other liquidity needs.
 However, a global economic downturn could adversely affect our cash flows from operations, business results and financial condition and may adversely affect our credit ratings.
 If our ratings are downgraded, our ability to obtain additional financing on terms we consider favorable may be negatively affected.